Top Time-saving Tricks for Financial Modeling

 1. Comparative Company Analysis

-The model works on the precept that companies operating in similar industries are expected to demonstrate similar valuations.
-From the name itself, comparable company analysis uses peer group analysis that looks into the financial data of a company then comparing it to the financial details of other companies in the industry.
+This model works on the concept that companies operating in similar industries are expected to demonstrate similar valuations.
+From the name itself, comparable company analysis uses peer group analysis that looks into the financial data of a company and then compares it to the financial details of other companies in the industry.

 2. Sum-of-Parts Model

-Also called the break-up analysis, the sum-of-parts model looks at the different parts of the company and bases it value on the individual parts.
+Also called break-up analysis, the sum-of-parts model looks at the different parts of the company and bases its value on the individual parts.
 The valuation is done by breaking down the parts as if they were to be sold to another company.

 CFI’s Advanced Financial Modeling Valuation Course shows an example of a Sum-of Parts Valuation of Amazon